Materials graph tutorial – Lens Studio

 so this tutorial is giving you more of a head start than an actual final result.

-I only want the Y number to change, because Y is the up/down axis and I want that to happen.
+I only want the Y number to change, because Y is the up/down axis and I want that to happen for the distortions.

 To demonstrate what changing the Y value does, place a Surface Position node and connect it to the Shader.

 Now, split it and recombine it again.
 This will give you control over all three axis separately.

 You could now add an Add node to the line of the Y-axis, and enter some random amount.
 I used 100 as the value to add.

 As you can see, the entire plane is going up and it is taking its contents along with it.
 Those squiggly stretching lines you see are just the last pixels of this material stretching all the way to the end of the plane, as it doesn’t know what those values are (the Device Camera Texture has reached its end at the bottom).

 Get rid of the Add node, and grab a Voronoi Noise node instead!
 Throw the Surface Position in its Seed input, and multiply the noise by something like 100.
 You’ll now see these waves.